Croatia

 The President is elected by popular vote to serve a 5-year term.
 In the Assembly (Sabor) 152 members are elected by popular vote to serve 4-year terms.

-Electoral laws of Croatia are available here.
+Electoral laws of Croatia are available here

-Local elections - 2009
+Presidential elections - 2009/2010

 Recent elections